 Mercury is a legacy contaminant that has haunted natural resource managers in the Bay-Delta region for decades.
 Methylmercury, the most toxic form of mercury, is associated with adverse effects to fish, wildlife, and humans.
-The Delta Science Program, in collaboration with the U.S. Geological Survey, Delta Conservancy, and California Department of Fish and Wildlife, coordinated a series of workshops in January and June 2016.
-This mercury synthesis effort will be the first in over a decade and present the most up-to-date scientific information, while also identifying crucial gaps in knowledge.
+The Delta Science Program, in collaboration with the U.S. Geological Survey (USGS), Delta Conservancy, and CDFW, coordinated a series of workshops in January and June 2016.
+This mercury synthesis effort is the first in over a decade and will present the most up-to-date scientific information while also identifying crucial gaps in knowledge.

 Please contact email@example.com with questions about access to or the status of a particular synthesis.

 |2012-2016 Drought Management and Science Synthesis||A concise synthesis on the management decisions made during the 2012-2016 drought, and the scientific information utilized to inform those decisions.
 Lessons learned from these actions are discussed to inform future drought-related management decisions.||2015-2020||Synthesis report: Drought and the Sacramento-San Joaquin Delta, 2012–2016: Environmental Review and Lessons (Durand et al. 2020)|

 |False River (Emergency Drought) Barrier||This synthesis summarizes the various studies examining the ecological responses to a rock barrier constructed in False River during the spring of 2015 to limit salinity penetration into the central Delta and to the water intakes in the south Delta.||2015-2019||Synthesis report: Effects of Drought and the Emergency Drought Barrier on the Ecosystem of the California Delta (Kimmerer et al. 2019)|